jbreitfelder/Cosmic_ballet/Readme.md

 Other initial condition :
     * Period covered by the simulation

 Note : be careful!
-The longer the period, the longer the computation time!
+The longer the period, the longer the computation time...
-Begin with a low value (typically 5-10 years) and make it bigger if you see the code runs fast enough.
+Begin with a low value (typically 5-10 years) and make it bigger if you see that the code runs fast enough.
 If you are dealing with small planets, satellites or comets, 5 years may already be quite a long period of time to see the evolution of the system.